raziel5746/popup-mcp/README.md

 This repository setup integrates seamlessly with the extension skeleton creation process (Story 1.3):

 - **Source Structure**: The `src/` directory is pre-configured for extension components and MCP server logic
-- **Testing Framework**: Jest and Playwright are set up for comprehensive testing
+- **Testing Framework**: Jest is set up for comprehensive unit, integration, and E2E testing
 - **Build Pipeline**: esbuild configuration ready for TypeScript compilation
 - **VS Code Integration**: Package.json structure prepared for extension metadata